awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-cli.md

 For information about all Systems Manager commands you can run using the AWS CLI, see [the Systems Manager section of the *AWS CLI Command Reference*](https://docs.aws.amazon.com/cli/latest/reference/ssm/index.html)\.

 **Important**
 As of January 10th, 2020, AWS CLI version 1\.17 and later no longer support Python 2\.6 or Python 3\.3\.
 Since that date, the installer for the AWS CLI requires Python 2\.7, Python 3\.4, or a later version\.
-For more information, see [Using the AWS CLI version 1 with Python 2\.6 or Python 3\.3](https://docs.aws.amazon.com/cli/latest/userguide/deprecate-python-26-33.html) in the *IAM User Guide*\.

 **To install or upgrade and then configure the AWS CLI**

-1. Follow the instructions in [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) in the *AWS Command Line Interface User Guide* to install or upgrade the AWS CLI on your local machine\.
+1. Follow the instructions in [Installing the AWS Command Line Interface version 2](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) in the *AWS Command Line Interface User Guide* to install or upgrade the AWS CLI on your local machine\.
 **Tip**
 The AWS CLI is frequently updated with new functionality\.
 Upgrade \(reinstall\) the AWS CLI periodically to verify that you have access to all the latest functionality\.

-1. To configure the AWS CLI, see [Configuring the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) in the *AWS Command Line Interface User Guide*\.
+1. To configure the AWS CLI, see [Configuring the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) in the *AWS Command Line Interface User Guide*\.

    In this step, you specify credentials that an AWS administrator in your organization has given you, in the following format\.